zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/RNA_Extraction/RNA_Extraction.md

 4. Add 5 mL of fresh M9.

-5. Let settle on ice for ~15 minutes.
+    a.
+Let settle on ice for ~15 minutes.

-6. Aspirate off M9.
+    b.
+Aspirate off M9.

-7. Tansfer worms to a 1.5 mL tube.
+    c.
+Tansfer worms to a 1.5 mL tube.

-8. Add 1 mL M9.
+5. Add 1 mL M9.

-9. Spin on minicentrifuge or let settle on ice.
+    a.
+Spin on minicentrifuge or let settle on ice.

-10. Aspirate off M9.
+    b.
+Aspirate off M9.

-11. Add 1 mL Trizol.
+6. Add 1 mL Trizol.

-12. Flash-freeze each tube by dropping the tubes bottom first into liquid nitrogen, remove with a ladle or forceps.
+7. Flash-freeze each tube by dropping the tubes bottom first into liquid nitrogen, remove with a ladle or forceps.

-13. Thaw tubes in a heat block set to 37°C.
+8. Thaw tubes in a heat block set to 37°C.

-14. *Repeat steps 12-13 four additional times.*
+9. *Repeat steps 7-8 four additional times.*

-15. After the final thaw, vortex at 3200 for 30 seconds, then rest for 30 seconds.
+10. After the final thaw, vortex at 3200 for 30 seconds, then rest for 30 seconds.

-16. *Repeat step 15 four additional times.*
+11. *Repeat step 10 four additional times.*

-    **Note:** Some debris may remain, especially eggs in a mixed population; these will not interfere with RNA extraction yield or purity.
+    **Note:** Some debris may remain if isolating from eggs or processing mixed population; these will not interfere with RNA extraction yield or purity.

 **Optional: store samples at -80°C or continue with protocol**